google/graphicsfuzz/gfauto/README.md

 * Mypy: the built-in PyCharm type checking uses Mypy behind-the-scenes, but this plugin enhances it by using the latest version and allowing the use of stricter settings, matching the settings used by the `./check_all.sh` script.

 Add `whitelist.dic` as a custom dictionary (search for "Spelling" in Actions).
 Do not add words via PyCharm's "Quick Fixes" feature, as the word will only be added to your personal dictionary.
 Instead, manually add the word to `whitelist.dic`.

+#### Terminal tab

+The `Terminal` tab in PyCharm is useful, as it uses the project's Python virtual environment.
+Use it to execute the scripts described above, such as `./check_all.sh`.

 ## [Coding conventions](docs/conventions.md)